Goodbye Saddle ... Hello Ground

 The American Medical Equestrian Association reviewed state medical examiners' data from 27 states, documenting 205 riding fatalities for a 10-year period.
 Sixty percent of those deaths were from head injuries.

 When buying a helmet, there are two things to consider.
 It should meet American Society For Testing Materials (ASTM) standards and be certified by the Safety Equipment Institute (SEI).
 It must also fit snugly without any pressure points, and the safety harness or chin strap should be correctly adjusted.
-Also, note that many traditional-style hunt caps and derbys designed for equestrian use do not always meet ASTM/SEI standards, so check with your retailer.

 Other parts of the body are as vulnerable as the head but not so easily protected.
 A long-sleeved shirt will help reduce arm abrasions, while jackets or weatherproof garments offer additional padding.
 Avoid stuffing the pockets with hard objects.
 On one occasion, a large bunch of keys "'cushioned" the impact between my thigh and the ground and caused severe bruising — my only injury.